14 Best Container Security Tools (2026)

 Limitations

-Most runtime tools use eBPF (extended Berkeley Packet Filter) to hook into the Linux kernel without modifying the application or requiring kernel modules. eBPF provides deep visibility into container behavior with minimal performance overhead, typically under 1-2% CPU impact.
+Most runtime detection tools rely on eBPF (extended Berkeley Packet Filter) to hook into the Linux kernel without modifying the application or loading kernel modules.
+The performance cost is lower than you’d expect.

 | Tool | License | Detection Method | K8s Native | Policy Engine |